UnchartedWorld/Uncharted-Blog/content/posts/Introduction-To-Blog.md

 ---
-title: "Introduction to Blog"
+title: Introduction to Blog
-description: "A brief introduction to the blog and my reason for creating it."
+description: A brief introduction to the blog and my reason for creating it.
 date: 2023-02-20T15:49:19Z
 toc: false
+draft: false
 image: ""
-tags: ["UnchartedWorld", "Introduction" ]
+tags:
+  - UnchartedWorld
+  - Introduction
-categories: ["Personal"]
+categories:
+  - Personal
+type: post
 ---

 # Hi, welcome to my blog,